How to Improve Your Focus and Productivity Using Deep Work Routines

 In other words, it’s a work approach that allows anyone to work productively when taking on highly intensive and problem-focused tasks that require deep concentration—accounting included.

 Critical processes for fostering a deep work approach

 Although replacing distraction with focus isn’t such a simple process, it’s critical to note that taking the proper approach and using the best practices will help get the ball rolling.
-Apart from having the right intentions to spark change in your CPA firm workflow management, Newport states that: “
+Apart from having the right intentions to spark change in your accounting workflow management, Newport states that: “

 The key to developing a deep work habit is to move beyond good intentions and add routines and rituals to your working life designed to minimize the amount of your limited willpower necessary to transition into and maintain a state of unbroken concentration.”